-How To Fire An Independent Contractor
+How To Fire An Independent Contractor (2019 Update)

 Carmen is a Paralegal working in our content team which aims to provide free legal guides to facilitate public access to legal resources.
 With an interest in consumer and professional negligence law, her primary focus is on the importance of expanding legal awareness to business longevity.